AdobeDocs/campaign-classic.en/help/configuration/using/data-oriented-apis.md

   ```

-  Direct retrieval of the fields of a collection link from the `<select> clause is not recommended because the query returns a cardinal product.
-It is used only when the linked table contains only one record (example </select>`
+  Direct retrieval of the fields of a collection link from the `<select>` clause is not recommended because the query returns a cardinal product.
+It is used only when the linked table contains only one record (example `<node expr="">`).

   Example on the "subscription" collection link: